georgematheos/GenWorldModels.jl/docs/mgf_diff_propagation.md

 Note that I think all update calls involving a keychange could be implemented simply by generating a new trace and discarding the old one, then returning `UnknownChange()` or `NoChange()` depending whether the retvals of the old and new traces match.

-# current status
-I have implemented this in the `mgf.jl` file, but I have not made sure `lookup_or_generate.jl` is compatible with this in its current state.
-I suspect that I may be able to simplify some of the logic for communicating with the `world/update.jl` file now that I have improved my understanding of this diff propagation.